7-Eleven: Australia

 The first 7-Eleven in Australia opened on 24 August 1977, in the Melbourne suburb of Oakleigh.
 The majority of stores are located in metropolitan areas, particularly in central business district areas.
 Stores in suburban areas often operate as petrol stations and most are owned and operated as franchises, with a central administration.
 7-Eleven bought Mobil's remaining Australian petrol stations in 2010, converting them to 7-Eleven convenience storepetrol stations.
 In South Australia all Mobil petrol stations were later sold to Peregrine Corporation and rebranded to OTR convenience storepetrol stations.

 In April 2014, 7-Eleven announced plans to start operating stores in Western Australia, with 11 stores planned to operate within the first year and a total of 75 stores established within five years.
 The first store was opened on October 30, 2014, in the city of Fremantle.
 The country has 675 stores as of January 2018.

 In April 2022, 7-Eleven Australia settled a class-action lawsuit from its franchisees for A$98 million, amid claims that it had misled franchisees about the profitability of its business model.

-In December 2023, Seven & i Holdings of Japan agreed to purchase the Australian 7-Eleven franchise from its original franchise owners for A$1.71 billion.
-The purchase was finalised in April 2024.
+In December 2023, Seven & I Holdings of Japan agreed to purchase the Australian 7-Eleven franchise from its original franchise owners for A$1.71 billion.
+The purchase was finalized in April 2024.